Continuous Record Asymptotics for Change-Points Models: Introduction

 The paper is organized as follows.
-Section \ref{Section: Model-and-Assumptions} introduces the model, the estimation method and extensions to predictable processes.
+Section \ref{Section: Model-and-Assumptions} introduces the model and the estimation method.
 Section \ref{Section Consistency-and-Rate } contains results about the consistency and rate of convergence for fixed shifts.
 Section \ref{Section Asymptotic Distribution: Continuous Case} develops the asymptotic theory.
 We compare our limit theory with the finite-sample distribution in Section \ref{Section Approximation-to-the}.
 Section \ref{Section Inference Methods} describes how to construct the confidence sets, with simulation results reported in Section \ref{Section Small-Sample-Effectiveness-of}.
 Section \ref{Section Conclusions} provides brief concluding remarks.
-Additional details and some proofs for the main results are included in an appendix.
-The Supplement contains most of the proofs as well as additional material.
+The Supplement {[}\citet{casini/perron_CR_Single_Break_Supp}{]} contains the proofs as well as additional material.